 After waking up painfully at the beginning of the afternoon and cleaning up, French people slowly regain consciousness and write cards to their friends and family members to who they could not wish a happy new year to at midnight, in which they usually wish them a good health, and a lot of happiness and success.

 The last custom associated with the New Year in France is the offering of “étrennes”.
 It was the name of the candies and money that the children of Savoie used to receive from their family when they visited them to wish them a happy new year.
 Today, this word rather refers to the small bonus that the employers offer to their staff, cleaners, etc… It can also refer to the exchange of presents.

 The 1st of January and the 1st day of the year

 The only mystery that has not yet been solved regarding the New Year is the origin of its date.
 Yes, the 1st of January was not always the first day of the year in France!

-During the 6th and 7th centuries, we used to celebrate the New Year on the 1st of March, while in the 9th century, during the reign of Charlemagne, the first day of the year was set on Christmas Day that it was celebrated.
-In the 10th century the first day of the year was Easter and, before the 16th century, the year started on the 1st of April (learn more on the 1st April in France).
-According to the rumour, it was the King of France Charles IX who decided to make the 1st of January the first day of the year across his kingdom.
+During the 6th and 7th centuries, the New Year was fixed on the 1st of March.
+In the 9th century, during the reign of Charlemagne, the first day of the year was set on Christmas Day.
+In the 10th century the first day of the year was Easter Saturday and, before the 16th century, the year started on the 25th March (learn more on the 1st April in France).
+It was the King of France Charles IX who decided to make the 1st of January the first day of the year across his kingdom.
 This is known as the Roussillon edict.